 Through his words, he presents us with the opportunity to be the maker of our own destinies (though I’m sure he would not call it that) and mold happiness and peace out of the garbage of our past and our negative emotions.

 As a Buddhist, he speaks in terms of Buddhism, but have no fear—he presents these in the most non-threatening, gentle way possible.
 As in the last book, the reader is guided through meditation, though Hanh calls it “mindfulness of breath” instead.

 Hanh offers explanations, stories, and analogies to help the reader open up their world to their own experiences and “suffering,” as he calls it.
 This is not an introductory book!
 You must read this book with an open mind!

 So what do you think?
-You don’t have to be a hippie or buddhist to appreciate these books, and I highly recommend Christians to read “Living Buddha, Living Christ” because of the similarities between the religions and their leaders!
+You don’t have to be a hippie or buddhist to appreciate these spiritual books, and I highly recommend Christians to read “Living Buddha, Living Christ” because of the similarities between the religions and their leaders.

 I hope you find some spiritual development from these books and find yourself a little more connected to your fellow humans!

 What are your favorite books about spirituality?